kristofferahl/Koshu/readme.md

 This will create a file called koshu.ps1 in the current directory.
 This file enables you to invoke tasks as well as do scaffolding of task files and plugins.

+**Note nuget must be in your path or located in a subdirectory of the current directory.**

 ## Initializing Koshu

 In powershell, enter the path to the koshu.ps1 file and invoke it with the switch -load.

 	<directoryPath>\koshu.ps1 -load

-## Scaffolding a buildscript
+## Scaffolding a taskfile

-Scaffolding a build is as easy as calling Koshu-Scaffold passing a single parameter (-template)
+Scaffolding a taskfile is as easy as calling Koshu-Scaffold passing a single parameter (-template)

 	Koshu-Scaffold -template <templateName>

-## Running a Koshu build
+## Running Koshu

 ### Powershell